-When looking over this itinerary, please remember I gave you the most bang for your proverbial buck when it comes to locations.
+When looking over this one day in Pittsburgh itinerary, please remember I gave you the most bang for your proverbial buck when it comes to locations.
 Pittsburgh has amazing restaurants and things to do all over the city and its neighborhoods but I didn’t want you to spend half the day driving to get to a bunch of places.
 Dig?

 You’re also going to have to navigate efficiently.
 Lastly, you’ll need to determine what time of day you want to see a couple of iconic views of the city.
 Here’s a sunrise to sunset touring plan to help you decide.

 One Day in Pittsburgh Itinerary- Morning

 When asked where the prettiest view of Pittsburgh proper is, there’s an overwhelming response: Mount Washington.
 And if I’m being honest, that view has won plenty of accolades.
 So, taking that into consideration, when you only have one day to spend in Pittsburgh, seeing the city from high atop Mount Washington is a must.
 The real question is when to see it: sunrise or sunset.